 with specific permission, in any of our published content.

 or other organised competitions we may accept permission by proxy from the relevant

 team coaches/ managers that they have sought and obtained the necessary disclosures

 to allow capturing and publication of their team’s images.

 or team photographs should accompany these with a declaration that they have sought

 and obtained the necessary disclosures to allow publication of such images.

-our Cricket Carnival it will be made clear that any young cricketer may freely exclude
+all times it will be made clear that any young cricketer may freely exclude themselves

-themselves from participating in the team photographs during the competition.
+from participating in the team photographs at any of our competitions.